ascv/HyperLogLog/README.md

-This is a python module implementing the HyperLogLog algorithm using a Murmur3 hash function.
-Requires CPython.
+This is a python module, written in C, implementing the HyperLogLog algorithm using a Murmur3 hash function.

 ## Setup